 Together with David Nathan I co-edit and manage EL Publishing, an online platform that publishes quality peer-reviewed open access electronic papers, multimedia, and monographs on documentation and support of endangered languages.
 We publish on the theory and practice of language documentation, language description, sociolinguistics, language policy, and language revitalisation.
 All publications are free to download under a creative commons licence.

-- Language Documentation and Description — this is our flagship journal, and 18 volumes have been published so far.
-Language Documentation and Description includes four types of articles:
+- Language Documentation and Description (LDD) — this is our flagship journal, and 21 volumes were published between 2003 and 2021.
+LDD includes four types of articles: